bioidiap/bob.extension/doc/buildout.rst

     auto-checkout = *

-    ; the order that you develop things matter.
-Dependencies should be first develop = src/bob.blitz
+    ; The order that you develop things matter: dependencies should be first. develop = src/bob.blitz

     [sources]
     bob.blitz = git git@gitlab.idiap.ch:bob/bob.blitz
-    ; you can also specify a branch
+    ; You can also specify a branch
     ; bob.blitz = git git@gitlab.idiap.ch:bob/bob.blitz branch=mybranch01
-    ; Note: all sources will be checked out even if they are not in "develop =" ;You can also develop a local package (localized in your file system) bob.pkg = fs bob.pkg full-path=/path/to/bob.pkg
+    ; Note: all sources will be checked out even if they are not in "develop =" ; You can also develop a local package (localized in your file system) bob.pkg = fs bob.pkg full-path=/path/to/bob.pkg
     ...